-The total production averages around 50,000 bottles per year, but this varies vintage by vintage.
+The total production averages around 50,000 bottles per year, but this varies from vintage to vintage.

 Sustainability in the Winery